reggiecheston/LRNR-FrontEnd/README.md

 ### Front-end (cypress)

-- navigate into the front end directory:
+- Navigate into the front end directory:

 > cd LRNR-FrontEnd

-- install cypress
+- Install Cypress

 > npm install cypress --save-dev

-- run the tests:
+- Open Cypress:

 > npx cypress open

-#### in cypress
+#### in cypress:

-- select the following options in order:
+- Select the following options in order:

   - E2E Testing
   - Continue
   - Start E2E Testing in Chrome

-- once the chrom window pops up:
+- Once the chrom window pops up:
-  - select Create New
+  - Select Create New
-  - close out the next window
+  - Close out the next window
-  - select spec.cy.js to view the result of the cypress tests
+  - Select spec.cy.js to view the result of the cypress tests

 You can find the cypress tests themselves in **LRNR-FrontEnd/cypress/e2e/spec.cy.js**